 There’s never been a better time to study data analytics.
 If you’re interested in learning more about this popular field, Noble Desktop has you covered.
 Noble offers several data analytics classes for beginners and those with a background in data who want to master specific or advanced tools and skills.

 Noble’s Data Analytics Certificate is a project-based course designed to teach students how to collect, wrangle, analyze, and visualize data.
-Participants complete several real-world projects using predictive and prescriptive analytics to prepare them for careers as Business Analysts or Data Analysts.
+Participants complete several real-world projects using predictive and prescriptive analytics to prepare students for roles such as Business Analysts or Data Analysts.
 This course provides all students with one-on-one mentoring, as well as the option of a free course retake to revisit the material.

-In addition, Noble’s SQL Bootcamp is a great learning option for learners interested in studying SQL to help with their data journey.
-This 18-hour class teaches participants how to use PostgreSQL to find information in databases.
+In addition, Noble’s SQL Bootcamp is a great learning option for students interested in learning SQL to help with their data journey.
+This 18-hour class teaches participants how to use PostgreSQL to query and manage relational databases.
 Those who enroll will learn how to write SQL queries, aggregate data, join tables, and filter results.

 For students who want to work with Tableau for data analytics and visualization, Noble’s Tableau Bootcamp is a solid choice.
-This class is taught by an expert instructor and is available both in-person in Manhattan and in the live online format for those who wish to study remotely.
-This course takes students on a learning journey, starting with the basics of data visualization.
+This class is taught by an expert instructor and is available both in-person in Manhattan and in the live online format for students who prefer remote learning.
+This course guides students through the learning process, starting with the basics of data visualization.
 Those enrolled also work with Tableau Public and its various tools for analysis and visualization.
 By course completion, participants will be able to analyze, filter, structure, and visualize data and publish the results.
 All students have the option of a free course retake.

 Key Insights

-• If you’re interested in studying data analytics, enrolling in live online coursework is a great way to break into this field.
-This learning option provides students with access to an expert instructor in real-time with the added benefit of being completed from a remote location.
+- If you’re interested in studying data analytics, enrolling in live online coursework is a great way to break into this field.
+This learning option provides students with access to an expert instructor in real-time, with the added benefit of being accessible from anywhere.

-• If you want to study data analytics but cannot commit to a regularly scheduled meeting class, another learning option is to sign up for self-paced data analytics courses.
+- If you want to study data analytics but cannot commit to a regularly scheduled class, another learning option is to sign up for self-paced data analytics courses.
 These classes are typically an affordable learning option; since they are pre-recorded, they can be completed at your own pace.